FabriceSalvaire/simavr/README.rst

 <https://github.com/buserror/simavr>`_ mainly written by Michel Pollet and released under the GPL 3
 license.

+Main motivations was to help to understand how it works and then extend and use it.

 This repository features:

-* a CMake build
+* a CMake build (which is also able to compile firmwares)
-* a reorganisation of the file hierarchy
+* a reorganisation of the file hierarchy (e.g. broken parts was hidden in sub-directories)
-* a reindentation of the code to get rid of tabs and coding homogenisation
+* a reindentation of the code to get rid of tabs and to homogenise coding standards
+* Doxygenation of the comments so as to generate an API documentation
-* additional featured examples
+* additional featured examples to show the simulator in action
+* a Python binding using cffi

 The original README was renamed README-simavr.md to avoid clash with this one.